drvdputt/PAHFITcube/README.md

 ### Multiprocessing
 The `-j` option controls the number of processes.
-Looking at the implementation, one can see that parallelizing the fitting was rather trivial.
+Looking at the implementation, one can see that parallelizing the fitting is relatively simple.